Navigation: Program use > Configuration > Serial port >

 Fig. 2.1.3 Data flow control

-In this mode Serial Printer Logger doesn't send and receive any data, and only spies data exchange, made by other programs.
+In this mode, Serial Printer Logger doesn't send and receive any data, and only spies on data exchange, made by other programs.
+You should enable the "Spy mode" checkbox.

 Line errors can occur during data exchange and displayed in the main program window in the status bar.